 Ms. Lavallee reviewed this is a newer version of an old policy created in conjunction with administration.
 They led the charge on this one and the Policy Committee supports it.
 She asked for any questions or comments, none heard.

-A MOTION was made by Ms. Lavallee and SECONDED by Mr. Lavoie to approve policy JH-Student Absences and Excuses as written ii.
-KD-School District Media Websites
+A MOTION was made by Ms. Lavallee and SECONDED by Mr. Lavoie to approve policy JH-Student Absences and Excuses as written.

 Voting: via roll call vote, all aye, motion carried.